 Based on communications received by the Company from its state regulators in rate cases and other regulatory proceedings in the first quarter of 2018 and as prescribed in the TCJA, the recent FERC guidance noted above and IRS normalization rules; the benefit of these excess ADIT amounts will be subject to flow back to customers in future utility rates according to the Average Rate Assumption Method (ARAM).
 ARAM reconciles excess ADIT at the reversal rate of the underlying book/tax temporary timing differences.
 The Company estimates the ARAM flow back period to be between fifteen and twenty years.

+Following the enactment of the TCJA, the SEC staff issued Staff Accounting Bulletin 118-"Income Tax Accounting Implications of the Tax Cuts and Jobs Act" (SAB 118), which provides for a measurement period of up to one year from the enactment date to complete accounting under GAAP for the tax effects of the legislation.
 The Company's regulators and the IRS are each expected to issue guidance in future periods that will determine the final disposition of the re-measurement of regulatory deferred tax balances.
 At this time, the Company has applied a reasonable interpretation of the TCJA and a reasonable estimate of the regulatory resolution.
-Future clarification of the TCJA and regulatory decisions may change the amounts estimated.
+Future clarification of the TCJA and resolution of TCJA matters with the Company's regulators may change the amounts estimated.

-In addition to the excess \$47.1 million ADIT amounts the Company expects to flow back to customers in future utility rates, as noted above, there was \$1.8 million of excess ADIT at December 31, 2017, which had not been previously included in customers' utility rates.
-During 2018, the Company determined that since this excess ADIT had not been previously collected from utility customers; it would, therefore, not be subject to flow back to customers in future rates.
-The Company will recognize a nonrecurring benefit in its tax provision as the underlying book/tax temporary differences reverse in the current and future periods.
+In addition to the excess \$47.1 million ADIT amounts the Company expects to flow through to customers in utility rates, as noted above, there was \$1.8 million of excess ADIT at December 31, 2017, related to the implementation of the new federal tax rate of the TCJA, which had not been previously collected from customers through utility rates.
+The Company will recognize a benefit in its tax provision as the underlying book/tax temporary differences reverse in the current and future periods.